tcezard/eva-sub-cli/README.md

 ### The metadata JSON

-The metadata can also be provided via a JSON file which should conform to the schema located  at `eva_sub_cli/etc/eva_schema.json`
+The metadata can also be provided via a JSON file, which should conform to the schema located [here](eva_sub_cli/etc/eva_schema.json).

 ## Execution

 ### Validate only

-To validate and not submit run the following command
+To validate and not submit, run the following command:

 ```shell
 eva-sub-cli.py --metadata_xlsx metadata_spreadsheet.xlsx --submission_dir submission_dir --tasks VALIDATE